Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: New Dataset

 Lastly, we merged pairs of phrases in $K_t$ where one was contained within the other (stemmed and disregarding word order), leaving only the longer variant or the one earlier in $K_t$, e.g., merging ``routine training''/ ``routine train flight''.
 Due to the variance of keyphrases' informativeness across documents, we found that this heuristic effectively filtered out overly generic or repetitive keyphrases.

-\paragraph{Manual refinement.} As we strived to generate a high-quality \mdkpx~benchmark dataset, we further refined the keyphrase lists produced by the automatic stage above.
+\textbf{Manual refinement.}~~ As we strived to generate a high-quality \mdkpx~benchmark dataset, we further refined the keyphrase lists produced by the automatic stage above.
 One of the authors looked over the 30 $K_t$ lists with the relevant topic documents and reference summaries open for assistance, and carried out the following: (1) removed phrases that were particularly scarce or of low informativeness (e.g., ``similar transmission'' in the ``Mad Cow Disease'' topic); (2) removed phrases that were not synonymous with others, but were clearly implied from other phrases (e.g., ``U.S. Senate'' where other keyphrases mention the Senate); (3) clustered together phrases that can be used replaceably (e.g., ``1990 census'' and ``1990 population count'') to form keyphrase \textit{substitute clusters}, with the more commonly used variant as the preferred alternative; (4) produced substitute clusters for persons' titled proper nouns, when the title is optional (e.g., a cluster for ``Bill Clinton'' containing ``President Clinton'' and ``Governor Bill Clinton''), leaving the untitled version as the preferred alternative.

-Note that due to the variability of similar keyphrases across documents, we were able to form substitute clusters of replaceable variations of keyphrases, which is a novel conception in \kpx~datasets.
-This can assist in the evaluation process when a system outputs a keyphrase that is worded differently within the gold list of keyphrases (see examples in annotation points (3) and (4) above), which is a major shortcoming in standard \kpx~evaluation.
-We marked a preferred variant in each such cluster to enable standard evaluation, that requires a flat list of gold keyphrases.
+These annotation actions emphasize the need for proper consolidation of repetitive and complementing information in the multi-document setting.

-This whole dataset formation procedure yielded the final \dname~dataset, with basic statistics appearing in Table \ref{tab_dataset_stats}.
+The whole dataset formation procedure yielded the final \dname~dataset, with basic statistics appearing in Table \ref{tab_dataset_stats}.
 We suggest a version of the dataset where the keyphrase lists are truncated at 20 items, denoted here \textit{Trunc-20}.
 This establishes a more representational task-setting since lead keyphrases in the gold lists are more salient in their corresponding topics, while those low in the list are less anticipated as topic-level keyphrases.